lxc902/acm/README.md

 ## Advice
-You should read `templates.cc` contents carefully to make sure you understand them before use.
+You should read `template.cc` contents carefully to make sure you understand them before use.

 #### Credits: